MaxTheWhale/firefox-extensions-ecosystem/doc/API_proposal.md

 APIs.
 Therefore extensions should not be able to interfere with other extensions' files or the users own files.

-All the files that an extension creates are stored in a folder named using the extensions' ID, inside a parent folder called storage.remote.
+All the files and folders that an extension creates are stored in a folder named using the extensions' ID, inside a parent folder called storage.remote.
 This means that extensions shouldn't be able to interfere with either other files on the cloud as well as other extensions' files.

 ## Metadata
 When retrieving metadata for files, it will be returned as an object with